-This discussion and analysis are intended to serve as an introduction to the Acton-Boxborough Regional School District's basic financial statements.
+This discussion and analysis are intended to serve as an introduction to the District's basic financial statements.
 These basic financial statements are comprised of three components: 1) government-wide financial statements, 2) fund financial statements, and 3) notes to the financial statements.

 Government-wide financial statements.
 The government-wide financial statements are designed to provide readers with a broad overview of finances, in a manner similar to private-sector business.
+In that regard, these financial statements reflect multi-generational assets and liabilities that are not part of the financial statements of governmental funds, as discussed below.

 The statement of net position presents information on all assets, liabilities and deferred inflows/outflows of resources, with the difference between the two reported as net position.
+Included here are capital assets such as school buildings and vehicles, with the provision for accumulated depreciation.
+Also included are multigenerational liabilities such as bonded debt and actuarial liabilities for pension and other postemployment benefits.
 Over time, increases or decreases in net position may serve as a useful indicator of whether the financial position is improving or deteriorating.